himal2007/mlst/update-fix/README.md

 # ├── client_credentials
 # └── session_tokens
 ```
 Note that `--db` can be any database in the PubMLST/Pasteur BigsDB system.
-We just need to set it up once for PubMLST and PasteurDB.
+We just need to set it up once for PubMLST and for PasteurDB.

 **Authentication Verification**:
 To confirm authenticated access, compare responses to the following: